SERVIR-Amazonia/trinidad-and-tobago-training/time-series-change1/lt-tutorial-1.md

 * Make sure “Loss” and “Greatest” are selected.
 You can experiment with other Change Types and Change Sort options later on.
 * Have the “Filter by Year'' checked and adjust the time period if needed to include the full time you analyzed.
 * All other options should remain not checked.
 You will complete this post processing in the next script.
-* Adjust the years to your time period of interest, not the longer time period used to train the model.
+* Adjust the years to your time period of interest.
+This is the time period that the LandTrendr analysis will be run on.

 <img align="center" src="../images/time-series-1/change-filter-opts.PNG" hspace="15" vspace="10" width="600">